Our unique analysis of the bills Jepsen sponsored and cosponsored provides insight into his position in the Senate.

 - S. 2967 (98th): Agricultural Credit Assistance Act of 1984

 - S.J.Res.
 343 (98th): A joint resolution to designate the week of September 16, 1984, through ...

 - S. 2924 (98th): A bill to amend title 5, United States Code, to require that ...

 - S.Res.
 425 (98th): A resolution authorizing the printing of additional copies of the Joint Committee ...

 - S. 2644 (98th): A bill to amend title II of the Social Security Act to ...

 View All » (including bills from previous years)

 From Feb 1979 to Oct 1984, Jepsen missed 160 of 2,678 roll call votes, which is 6.0%.
-This is better than the median of 6.4% among the lifetime records of senators serving in Oct 1984.
+This is on par with the median of 6.4% among the lifetime records of senators serving in Oct 1984.
 The chart below reports missed votes over time.